- Authenticate to the package registry

 You can deprecate a package so that a deprecation warning displays when the package is fetched.

-- Authenticated to the package registry.
+- You are authenticated to the package registry.

 From the command line, run: